k2s09/personal-website/content/authors/kavin-sood/_index.md

 ---
 title: Kavin Sood
 bio: |
   I'm Kavin, Tech Enthusiast and Dank Memer.
 I'm a senior in High School pursuing Math and Science with a keen interest in CS, IT and Robotics.
 I am the Founder and Director of SHISTECH and the IT Captain of my School.
-I love playing basketball, swimming, playing Doom, Halo and listening to Dua Lipa!
+I love playing basketball, swimming, playing Doom, Halo and listening to Hip Hop.
 avatar: /images/me.png
 featured: true
 social: